globality-corp/microcosm-pubsub/README.md

 }
 ```

-- `sentry_logging.enabled` - boolean
+- `sentry_logging_pubsub.enabled` - boolean
-- `sentry_logging.dsn` - url - the url of the project that errors will be
+- `sentry_logging_pubsub.dsn` - url - the url of the project that errors will be
  sent to
-- `sentry_logging.custom_tags_mapping` - key/value mapping - defines what data
+- `sentry_logging_pubsub.custom_tags_mapping` - key/value mapping - defines what data
  stored in `Opaque` data should be sent to sentry and what the tag in sentry
  should be.
-- `sentry_logging.custom_user_id` - string - defines what data within `Opaque`
+- `sentry_logging_pubsub.custom_user_id` - string - defines what data within `Opaque`
 should be sent to `sentry` as `user.id`.

 ### Overriding the default before_send
 `before_send` is a function that runs before each event that is sent to sentry.
 It is used to remove sensitive data, the default one provided is reasonably
 strict removing most data in a quite a generic way.
 To customise this behaviour
 in an Application the following can be done.

 ```python